 “I certainly can’t afford that, Ana,” she protests.

 “Oh, don’t worry.
 I didn’t get to shop for myself, so I can shop for you.”

 “Oh, Ana, I couldn’t ask you to do that.”

 “You’re not asking me.
 I’m doing it.
 Look at my face.
 I looked like Quasimodo two days ago.
 Now I look like I’ve just been in a tussle.
 By Saturday, I’ll be good as new!
 There’s no way I could have done this without that fabulous tea.
 Oh please, Gail.
-We are going to be on the beautiful island of Anguilla.
+We’re going to be on the beautiful island of Anguilla.
 You have to look fabulous!”
 I have my hands clasped together like I’m praying.
-She couldn’t help but laugh.
+She can’t help but laugh.

 “Good!
 Go grab your purse and we can get going.”

 “I kept the afternoon free.
 I didn’t know what our session was going to be like.”
-I nodded.
+I nod.

 “Hey,” I say, noticing that Al is sitting across from him.
 “What are you two conspiring now?”

 “Terms,” he says, almost triumphantly.
 I look from him to Al, then back to him, then back to Al.

 “He romanced you, huh?”
 I say to Al.